nezith/CTF-Writeups/README.md

 # CTF-Writeups
-A collection of writeups for CTFs I have participated in.
+A collection of writeups for CTFs I participated in.